 Assessments are varied and consist of a formal exams focusing on lecture topics, and a range of written coursework assignments.
 You will be given clear, generic and additional assessment criteria at the start of the degree and at appropriate points throughout your studies.
 In your final year, you will complete a special study or dissertation.

 Assessment is regarded as an important aid to learning and the team recognises the importance of providing timely, high-quality, constructive written feedback to you that not only explains the strengths and weaknesses of the particular piece of work but which also makes clear what must be improved in future work.
 This also applies to exam scripts - feedback is given to you on a form and is discussed with you in the following autumn.
 Feedback is provided verbally to the whole year group where possible, to emphasise points of general relevance.
-You are also provided with individual written feedback and will have the opportunity either in class time or in office hours to discuss your work privately with the tutor.
+You are also provided with individual written feedback and will have the opportunity either in class time or in 'drop in' office hours to discuss your work privately with the tutor.

 You will take a lecture series entitled ‘The Foundations of International Relations’ which introduces you to the discipline and its most influential, structural theories.
 To reinforce your learning in the lectures you will take two seminars: ‘Key concepts in the study of International Relations’ will better prepare you to deal with the theories that characterise the discipline whereas the ‘International Relations Weekly Briefing’ will give you the opportunity to explore and debate ‘real world’ developments.
 In addition, you will participate in a weekly small group tutorial.